 “Sports that involve any sort of twisting or balance control call on your obliques for strength and stability,” says Matthew Wert, M.D, an Orthopedic Surgeon and Director of Sports Medicine at New York Methodist Hospital.
 These key stabilizing muscles are also directly tied to your powerhouse.
 “They help athletes balance and are recruited in many sport-specific movements that allow the extremities to connect your power through your core,” adds Wert.

-The 5 Best Oblique Exercises
+The Best Oblique Exercises for a Hard Core Workout

 1. Bird Dog Crunches

 How to: Start on all fours, placing your hands flat on the ground directly beneath your shoulders, and your knees beneath your hips with a flat back position (a).
 Engage your core and drive your right arm straight out from your shoulder, while your left leg drives straight back from your hip, keeping both parallel to the floor throughout the “reach” portion of this movement (b).
-Squeeze your right arm and left leg back to the original starting position and hold for split second before starting the second rep (c).
-Repeat this movement for 10 reps without setting your right arm or left back on the ground, then switch to the left arm/right leg combo.
+Squeeze your right arm and left leg back to the original starting position and hold for second before starting the second rep (c).
+Repeat this movement for 10 reps without setting your right arm or left leg on the ground.
+Then switch to the left arm/right leg combo.
 Complete 3-4 sets of 10 reps on each side with 30 seconds rest between each set.

 Beginner modification: Reach with only your arm at first.
 Then as you become more comfortable, reach with just your leg before you graduate to the full movement.